goki/gopix/README.md

 # Goals

-* simple, entirely file-based design -- no databases.   just write to exif meta data on images themselves.  so everything is future-proof and no lockin.
+* simple, entirely file-based design -- no databases.   just write to exif meta data on images themselves.  so everything is future-proof and no lockin.  (does have a .json file cache, but it can be fully regenerated from exif..)

 * sync with e.g., google drive using the drive sync thing.